 Sleep deprivation can impact us physically and mentally to a huge extent.

 In fact, some of these problems can eventually be dangerous in the long term.
 No amount of caffeine can help you recover from sleep deprivation, and consuming any more than your regular cups of coffee could possibly impact you negatively.

 Here are some consequences as a result of poor sleep:

 Since we strive to perform and improve every day, poor sleep habits can truly impede our growth physically and mentally.

 There's a difference between sleep quantity and quality.

 When discussing sleep, we typically talk about the amount of sleep we get.

-If it’s a busy or intense day, we calculate how many hours of sleep we will get before the next day… it is predetermined to suck if we get less than five hours of sleep.
+If it’s a busy or intense day, some of us will mentally calculate how many hours of sleep we will get before the next day… it is predetermined to suck if we get less than five hours of sleep.

-We can argue that a solid quantity of sleep is different to everyone.
-Some individuals may need as little as six hours, while others need as much as ten.
+We can argue that a solid quantity of sleep is different for everyone.
+Some of us may need as little as six hours, while others need as much as ten.